DHTMLX/gantt-docs/data/desktop/howtostart_dotnet_core.md

 Now the basic part is done and it's time to implement the backend.
 Let's start with implementing model classes and after that proceed to the WebAPI controller.

 ## Step 3.
-Creating Models and Database
+Creating models and database

 Let's begin with data models.
 A data model for Gantt includes [links and tasks](desktop/loading.md#standarddatabasestructure). dhtmlxGantt uses [non-conventional names for model properties](desktop/supported_data_formats.md#json) from the .NET world perspective.